YelloNox/YouTube-UnBlock/README.md

 - Timestamps do not work.
 The video reverts to the beginning.

 ## 🥫 Exceptions
 This script will not run if a block is not detected.
-If no block appears, YouTube continues as normal.
+Meaning, if the script does not find a block, none of the script functions will do anything.

 ## 🏠 Custom Sources
 - [yout-ube.com](https://yout-ube.com) - Should be fixed